Trump's Citizenship and Immigration Services director out

 (CNN)US Citizenship and Immigration Services Director L. Francis Cissna is leaving the agency in the wake of a major shakeup in the last month among the leadership at the Department of Homeland Security, according to an email sent to agency employees Friday evening.

+President Donald Trump is expected to tap former Virginia Attorney General Ken Cuccinelli to be the next director of USCIS, but it has not yet been formally announced, according to a senior administration official.

+Earlier this week, CNN reported that Cuccinelli was expected to take a top job at the Department of Homeland Security to help steer the administration's immigration policies, another senior administration official said.

-His departure is the latest in a string of top officials in the Department of Homeland Security to either be moved from their positions or forced to leave the department.
+Cissna's departure is the latest in a string of top officials in the Department of Homeland Security to either be moved from their positions or forced to leave the department.
 The vacancy will leave all three major federal immigration agencies without permanent leaders.

+"As an immigration law and policy professional dedicated to the rule of law like so many of you, I appreciate that this opportunity to serve was a unique experience," wrote Cissna in an email thanking the workforce and reflecting on his 20 months leading the agency.

 CNN reported last month that amid the DHS shakeup, there were rumors that Cissna could possibly be pushed out of the administration.